This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child's leg or arm loses feeling, is painful, or changes color.

 - Your child has a fever or chills.

-- Your child's wound is red, swollen, or draining pus.
+- Your child's catheter site is red, swollen, or draining pus.

-- You child has nausea or is vomiting.
+- Your child has nausea or is vomiting.

 - You have questions or concerns about your child's condition or care.